Mina-Emad-101/Laravel-Bug-Tracker/README.md

 <br>

 ## Front-End: HTML and CSS ( With Tailwind CSS )
-## Back-End: PHP, Laravel and MySQL
+## Back-End: PHP, Laravel and SQLite

 <br>